A school in the Oosterpark

 In 1904, the building housing the Hoogere Burgerschool (HBS) was erected at the newly laid-out Oosterpark.
 Since then, the building, which was designed by the architect Hendrik Leguyt, has always functioned as a high school also known as Amstel Lyceum.
 Since August 2013, the building houses the Metis Montessori Lyceum.
 A major renovation of the school was carried out by atelier PRO whereby the existing building was restored to its former glory.

 The existing school building is located at the edge of the Oosterpark in Amsterdam and is constructed in the form of a square with a large plane tree in the centre.
 The local council has established extensive park renovations, also known as the Doubling Oosterpark project, causing the school building to be completely surrounded by greenery.
 As this concerns a valuable historic building, the local Bureau of Monuments and Archeology (BMA) is engaged in the project.
+The northern and southern part of the Oosterpark were very different from each other.
+The south was green and open, while the north contained buildings surrounded by fences, including the Metis Montessori Lyceum.
+This part of the park was less accessible to the public and less green.
+The idea was to make this part more open thus doubling the Oosterpark.
+The fences of the private areas around the school have been removed, creating more public green, where possible with grass up to the façade.

 Here comes the sun